Corporate Ethics Guidelines

 Speak-Up Desk (In-house Whistle-blowing System)

-We have established Speak-Up Desk so that any Pigeon Group employee who suspects that a violation of corporate ethics, etc. (compliance violation) may occur or is occurring in the course of business activities can report the issue to a Speak-Up Desk or seek consultation about the issue there.
-Pigeon personnel are advised about Speak-Up Desk and how to use it through compliance education.
+We have established Speak-Up Desk so that any executives and employees of the Pigeon Group (including those employees who have retired within one year) who suspect that a violation of corporate ethics, etc. (compliance violation) may occur or is occurring in the course of business activities can report the issue to a Speak-Up Desk or seek consultation about the issue there.
+Pigeon personnel are advised about Speak-Up Desk and how to use it through compliance training, etc.

-In FY2020 the Speak-Up Desk received 3 reports of compliance violations.
+In FY2022 the Speak-Up Desk received 5 reports of compliance violations.

 1) In-house contact point (to the Legal Department)